Skip to main content

 What is the prime rate and why should you care?

-The prime rate lets financial institutions know how much it will cost them to borrow money, and it’s set by the Bank of Canada, based on the benchmark rate.
-Financial institutions in turn use the prime rate to set their own interest rates for variable rate loans and lines of credit, often prime plus one percent.
-When the prime rate goes up or down, your mortgage rate will go up or down by the same amount—and today that means the direction is up.
+The prime lending rate (prime rate) is the rate that Coastal Community and other financial institutions use as a base to determine interest rates for loans and mortgages, and it’s set by the Bank of Canada, based on the overnight rate.
+Most financial institutions set their lending interest rates at prime plus one percent.
+You need to be aware that when the prime rate goes up or down, your variable mortgage rate will go up or down by the same amount, affecting your monthly payment.

 Is there anything you can do?

 Yes!
-This is a great time to pay down any variable rate debt you have.
+When interest rates are increasing, it's a good idea to pay down any variable rate debt you have, such as a line of credit.
 It’s also worth your while to talk to an expert about your options to reduce your risk of not being able to afford your monthly payments.
 A customizable and flexible product like our CreditMaster® mortgage allows you to have a combination of fixed and variable rate products.
 For a minimal fee, you can also convert one large product to two or three smaller products that total the same amount.

 How does CreditMaster® help?

 Our experts can help you offset the risk of a variable rate mortgage.
 Imagine you have our Primeline line of credit attached to a variable rate CreditMaster® mortgage of $195,000.
-After sitting down to do an assessment of your risk tolerance with one of our experts, you may want to do something like move $100,000 to a fixed rate mortgage for five years, minimizing risk exposure.*
+After sitting down with one of our experts to assess your risk tolerance, you may want to do something like move $100,000 to a fixed rate mortgage for five years, minimizing risk exposure.*

 If you have any questions, don’t hesitate to reach out to one of our experts to discuss your specific situation.